Social and economic stratification in Appalachia: Power, politics, and poverty

 The social and economic stratification of Appalachia comes largely as the result of classism.
 Many politicians and businessmen took advantage of the region's natural resource industries, such as mountaintop coal mining.
 Appalachian laborers were heavily exploited, which prevented the region from developing socially or gaining economic independence.

-Since coal operators and plantation bosses had been discouraged education and civic action, allowing workers to become indebted to plantation stores, live in company housing, and generally make themselves vulnerable to exploitation.
+Coal operators and plantation bosses had discouraged education and civic action, allowing workers to become indebted to plantation stores, live in company housing, and generally make themselves vulnerable to exploitation.
 Additionally, some employers were known to encourage racial divisions in order to divide workers and pit them against each other, spurring competition and serving to lower wages.
 Workers also experienced heavy discrimination when seeking employment.

 Appalachians also suffered under the apathy of local government.
 Historically, Appalachia has been largely governed by absentee landlords, politicians who control the area without participating in its local economy.
 For example, officeholders largely ignored the area's lack of infrastructure, despite its major contribution to the region's economic decline.
 Towns closer to well-developed urban areas that fringe Appalachia (Pittsburgh, Wheeling, Columbus, Cincinnati, Atlanta, Washington, D.C., etc.) are disproportionately better-off than rural regions in the mountainous interior, and lack of accessible transportation has greatly restricted the Appalachian economy.
 However, the issue has not generally been made a priority by regional political leaders, many of whom eschewed developments that would have been difficult and expensive to establish in the mountainous areas.

 Community members who experienced a justifiable fear of punishment for speaking out against the corruption of the status quo developed a habit of compliance rather than democratic institutions for social change.
 Fearful of punishment, middle class residents allied themselves with the elites rather than challenging the system that colored their everyday lives.
 Burdened by the choice between exile and exploitation, the actual and potential middle class left the region, widening the gap between the poor and those in power.
 Observers often perceive a fatalistic attitude on the part of the Appalachian people, as decades of political corruption and disenfranchisement led to weak civic cultures and a sense of powerlessness.

 Some academics liken the situation that of third world countries: Residents live on land that cannot be traded outside of trusted circles or used as collateral because, due to the history of unincorporated businesses with unidentified liabilities, there are not adequate records of ownership rights.
 This "dead" capital is a factor that contributes to the historical poverty of the region, limiting Appalachians' abilities to use their investments in home and other land-related capital.
 The drastic socioeconomic divide has even led to violent feuds among Appalachians living in remote mountainous regions, as the region fails to be guaranteed political rights.

 Recently, with the decline of the coal-mining industry, even fewer jobs have become available in the region.
 With roughly 100,000 jobs left for miners, Appalachians are unable to access jobs or the resources and opportunities necessary to lift themselves out of poverty.